This guide will help explain the difference between the two most popular versions of Bitcoin: Bitcoin Cash ($BCH) and Bitcoin Core ($BTC).

 Why Do Some People Call Bitcoin Cash “bcash”?

-There are some who oppose the existence of Bitcoin Cash for personal reasons and wish to undermine it as a viable alternative to Bitcoin.
-Instead of offering a technical or economic critique of Bitcoin Cash these people refer to Bitcoin Cash as “bcash” on social media in hopes that this nickname will lead to confusion and diminish adoption rates.
+There are some institutions and individuals who see BCH as a threat to their business and/or investment in other cryptocurrencies.
+These people oppose the existence of Bitcoin Cash and wish to undermine it as a viable alternative to Bitcoin.
+Instead of attempting a technical or economic critique of the low-fee, instant transacting of Bitcoin Cash these people refer to Bitcoin Cash as “bcash” on social media in hopes that this nickname will lead to confusion and diminish adoption.

 If your wallet or exchange uses the term “bcash” they are likely referring to Bitcoin Cash; but, it should be noted that “bcash” is not the proper name, nor a commonly used abbreviation of Bitcoin Cash, and is a hostile attempt to confuse users.
 It would be best to proceed with caution when dealing with anyone who would use the term “bcash” instead of the currency’s actual name, Bitcoin Cash.